 As with the rest of the life style, you will notice after just a few weeks (sometimes even a few days!) on this routine what a profound effect diet has on your consciousness.
 As with all things yogic, there is no blind faith involved here.
 Prove it to yourself through your own experience.

-Uniforms - Students are required to wear yellow YIP teacher training t-sihirts (available at YIP) and long (not capri or short) baggy (not stretch) plain white pants (available at nurse uniform stores) to all activities including graduation.
+Uniforms - Students are required to wear yellow teacher training t-shirts and long (not capri or short) baggy (not stretch) plain white pants (available at nurse uniform stores) to all activities including graduation.
 (NOTE: Copy's Uniform gives 10% discount to our students on white pants.
 Manager: Mary.
 4409 S. Congress Ave.
 Across from PBSC behind Wendy's)